Lutein is an antioxidant that occurs naturally. It protects and improves eye function.

 Medically valid uses

-and other carotenoids, such as beta-carotene, may prevent or slow macular degeneration.
+and other carotenoids such as beta-carotene may prevent or slow macular degeneration.

 Lutein and zeaxanthin work by protecting the retina of the eye from the effects of

-absorbed by sensitive retinal structures.
+from being absorbed by the sensitive retina.

 These carotenoids may prevent macular degeneration.
 But they may not treat the condition

-also lower the risk of cataracts.
+the risk of cataracts.